 Though we hope that the pointers below are helpful, the Community Archives and Heritage Group is not able to provide definitive or legal advice about GDPR.
 Like most other organisations, we are trying to interpret the guidance that is available to understand the implications for our sector.

-We will be holding a question and answer session about GDPR at the Community Archives conference this year.
+We held a question and answer session about GDPR at the Community Archives conference in 2018.

 The information below is in three sections: